 Verdict: Worth the read … if you love investigative journalism

-The book started out actually fascinating – explaining the history of scientific breakthroughs including, gravity, space-time, relativity and quantum theory.
+The book started fascinating – explaining the history of scientific breakthroughs including, gravity, space-time, relativity and quantum theory.

-I would definitely say not to pick this one up unless you are really into physics.
+I would say not to pick this one up unless you are really into physics.

 Also, don’t listen to the audiobook – heavy topics like this one really should be in written form where you can easily read sections to ensure you understand.